 - Based on the entire Scopus database, SciVal Strata’s dataset reaches from 1996 and extends through regular updates right up to the current week

 Customize settings to your needs

 You can personalize your SciVal Strata experience to include or exclude self-citations, customize Reference Fields, researchers and clusters, set defaults for the time span on which they view charts, and much more.

-- Managing teams is as simple as dragging and dropping researchers or teams you have already created into new groupings
+- Assembling teams is as simple as dragging and dropping researchers, or teams you have already created, into new groupings

 - Share your teams and Reference Fields with your institutional colleagues or the world of SciVal Strata users, so they too can run analyses using your benchmarks and researchers

 - Use or modify pre-existing subject categories as benchmarks, or create your own using journals of your choice